Comprehensive FAQs For Employers On Hurricanes And Other Workplace Disasters

 Is OSHA going to relax enforcement of its various standards due to the massive disruption associated with a hurricane?

-The Occupational Safety and Health Administration (OSHA), or their state plan counterparts, cannot tell employers to ignore or violate OSHA and consensus standards, even in the face of such disruption.
+The Occupational Safety and Health Administration (OSHA) cannot tell employers to ignore or violate OSHA and consensus standards, even in the face of such disruption.
 In the case of past hurricanes, tornados and blizzards, OSHA mobilized its Compliance Officers and Industrial Hygienists to provide "compliance assistance" during the period of initial clean up, and did not meaningfully focus on issuing citations.
-Of course, hazards continue and OSHA’s emphasis on assistance over enforcement does not mean that employers should take shortcuts on safety even in the face of such extreme need.
+Of course, hazards continue and OSHA’s emphasis on assistance over enforcement does not meet employers should take shortcuts on safety even in the face of such extreme need.

 What OSHA offices may be involved in either offering compliance assistance or issuing citations?